 The digital world is fundamental to education and entertainment in this technological age.

 However, it needs to be a safe and secure place for our young people.

 Reporting cyberbullying and getting inappropriate content removed is one step towards a safer online world.

-The new Report cyberbullying icon is an initiative of the Department of Education and Training.
+The new Report cyberbullying icon is an initiative of the Department of Education.